Research-IT-Swiss-TPH/redcap-unique-actiontag/README.md

 **Feature and pull requests** are welcome!

 The module is using a Babel compiler to ensure modern Javascript can be used without losing Browser Support.
-Run `npm run build` or `npm run dev` after making code changes to your Javacsript.
+Run `npm run build` or `npm run dev` after making code changes to your Javascript.
 Also ensure that you have Node.js running on your local development machine and have installed all necessary local dependencies with `npm install`.